LAST UPDATED: June 26, 2019

 One problem is the straps may be slightly too short for some people, and the front strap, when buckled, can be a little tight.
 Also, it does not have a lot of pockets nor reflective piping.
 There have also been some complaints that the zippers break over time.

 This backpack has a pocket for shoes, a helmet carry strap, a fleece-lined electronics pocket, a protective compartment for laptops up to 15 inches, and is very aerodynamic.
-The bag is weather resistant and features adjustable and ergonomic padded shoulder straps.
-It also has an extra visor compartment, reflective piping, and a body-conforming shoulder gasket.
-It comes hydration ready.
+The bag is weather-resistant and features adjustable and ergonomic, padded shoulder straps.
+It also a body-conforming shoulder gasket.

 This commuter bag has a good amount of space and is also expandable.
 It features lots of compartments for organizing a variety of items.
 In addition, it opens from the opposite side of a typical backpack, so if it comes unzipped while riding, items won't fall out easily.
 When it rains, the backpack does a great job of keeping your contents dry.
-Also, the carbon fiber woven shell provides a sleek look.
+Also, the streamlined single-shot molded exterior provides a sleek look.

 - If you plan on carrying a laptop or other electronic devices in your motorbike backpack, buy one with padded tech protection that will prevent the devices from jostling around too much.
 These items are expensive, and you’ll want to keep them fully functioning.

 - If you carry a lot of small items, choose a bag with multiple pockets.
 Exterior pockets are also helpful if you want easy access to gear that you use often.